apos37/admin-help-docs/readme.txt

 = Who can add a help section? =
 Anyone that has the Administrator role, or other roles that you specify.

-= How do I use the same documentation across multiple sites? = We are working on adding easier functionality for this, but for now you can export/import them just like you would any other post type.
+= Can I use the same documentation across multiple sites? = Yes, you can choose to automatically feed documents or import them locally from a remote site with the same plugin.

 = Where can I request features and get further support? = Join my [WordPress Support Discord server](https://discord.gg/VeMTXRVkm5)